hashicorp/terraform-google-consul/README.md

-# Consul GCP Blueprint
+# Consul Terraform Module for Google Cloud Platform (GCP)

-This repo contains a Blueprint for how to deploy a [Consul](https://www.consul.io/) cluster on [GCP](https://cloud.google.com/) using [Terraform](https://www.terraform.io/).
+This repo contains a Terraform Module for how to deploy a [Consul](https://www.consul.io/) cluster on [GCP](https://cloud.google.com/) using [Terraform](https://www.terraform.io/).
 Consul is a distributed, highly-available tool that you can use for service discovery and key/value storage.
 A Consul cluster typically includes a small number of server nodes, which are responsible for being part of the [consensus